 African DNA matches (autosomal) provide one of the most reliable avenues to Trace African Roots.
 Even more so when combined with well-interpreted admixture analysis.
 Fortunately an ever increasing number of Africans, or better yet African migrants and their children, are taking DNA tests.
-All of them potential DNA matches for Afro-descendants to get in touch with and learn more about your specific African lineage!
+All of them potential DNA cousins for Afro-descendants to get in touch with and establish meaningful contact.
+Representing unique opportunities to learn more about your specific African lineage!
 Still many people are having trouble to find their African DNA matches while others remain stuck by only focusing on a few ones.
-Missing out on a great opportunity to utilize their complete overview of highly informative African DNA matches!
+Missing out on a great occasion to utilize their complete overview of highly informative African DNA matches!

 I am therefore pleased to offer a service whereby I will scan and filter all of your matches on Ancestry.com in order to find your African DNA cousins!
 Because I am using an automated process in principle I should be able to zoom into all of your “100% African” DNA matches.
 Including those profiles without African names or family tree!
 Which from my experience is actually the case for a majority of native Africans on Ancestry.com.
-In addition I will analyze the most likely background of your African DNA matches and also attempt, on a best effort basis, to correlate with your ethnicity estimates on AncestryDNA.
-Furthermore I will provide links for suggested further reading.
-This service therefore consists of:
+Furthermore I will analyze the most likely background of your African DNA matches.
+I will send you a full overview of all your matches, incl. clickable links to their profiles, within a Excel file.
+The African matches will be listed in a separate tab.

 ***(click to enlarge)